-5 CONCULATIONS
+CONCULATIONS

-In the present study, a new apparatus with the atmospheric conditions controlled was newly developed and used to evaluate surface resistance during evaporation process.
-The result indicated that the apparatus is capable to control atmosphere condition, thus satisfy the requirement.
-The surface resistance has a functional relationship with surface moisture content, and further theoretical evidence should be studied.
+In the present study, a new apparatus with the atmosphere condition controlled was developed and used to evaluate evaporation process from bare soil.
+The result indicated that the apparatus can satisfy the requirement but still be influenced by the laboratory condition.
+The surface resistance has a functional relationship with water content, and further theoretical evidence should be studied.